haliphax/xthulu/CONTRIBUTING.md

 ### Test coverage

-The [coverage][] application is used to calculate test coverage after unit tests have been run.
+The [coverage][] package is used to calculate test coverage after unit tests have been run.
 You may view the cached report at any time:

 ```shell